4d/docs/website/translated_docs/es/FormObjects/properties_Picture.md

 Two main locations can be used for static picture path:

 - en la carpeta **Resources** de la base proyecto.
 Apropiado cuando se desea compartir imágenes estáticas entre varios formularios de la base de datos.
 In this case, the Pathname is "/RESOURCES/\<picture path\>".
 - in an image folder (e.g. named **Images**) within the form folder.
 Appropriate when the static pictures are used only in the form and/or you want to be able to move or duplicate the whole form within the project or different projects.
-In this case, the Pathname is "\<picture path\>" and is resolved from the root of the form folder.
+In this case, the Pathname is "\<picture path\>" y se resuelve desde la raíz de la carpeta del formulario.

 #### Gramática JSON